Former Gov. Thomas Kean turned to the man to his left – physically and politically – and observed that he looked familiar.

 The New Jersey Department of Environmental Protection (NJDEP) launched work on a comprehensive plan to make coastal areas more resilient to the impacts of severe storms and sea level rise at Monmouth University on Oct.
 9. The two-day New Jersey Coastal Resilience Summit, hosted by the Urban Coast Institute, gathered roughly 200 of the state’s leading experts on climate and resilience topics to discuss threats facing coastal resources, communities and economies and determine what actions need to be taken.

 Staff from the UCI, Monmouth University School of Science and Kislak Real Estate Institute participated in panel discussions, and several students joined the plenary sessions.
-Click here to read the NJDEP’s press release and here to view an album of photos from the event.
+Read the NJDEP’s press release and view an album of photos from the event.

 Standing before about 100 attendees at the Oct.
 26 New Jersey Geospatial Forum meeting at Atlantic City’s Resorts Casino, UCI Communications Director Karl Vilacoba asked the group to look out the window and tell him what they saw.
 It seemed to be the picture of serenity — sunlight glistening off the Atlantic’s calm waters and nothing happening for miles.
 But appearances can be deceiving.